The Bromley Boys

 The Bromley Boys is a 2018 British coming-of-age comedy film.
-Based on an eponymous autobiographical book by author Dave Roberts, the film is set in Bromley, in the suburbs of London, during the late 1960s and early 1970s.
-The story is about the teenaged David "Dave" Roberts, who becomes a fan of his local football club, Bromley F.C., a club who at the time were, "the worst football team in Britain".
-The film touches briefly on the euphoria caused by England winning the World Cup in 1966, but mainly recounts the events in the protagonist's life during the 1969/1970 season of the Bromley team.
+Based on the eponymous autobiographical book by Dave Roberts, the film is set in Bromley, a London suburb, during the late 1960s and early 1970s.
+The story is about the teenaged author, who becomes a fan of his local football club, Bromley F.C., at the time, "the worst football team in Britain".
+The film touches briefly on the euphoria caused by England winning the World Cup in 1966, but mainly recounts events in the protagonist's life during the team's 1969/1970.

-Plot summary
+Synopsis

-In the late 1960s, a young British teenager, David (Dave) Roberts (Brenock O'Connor), is living in his parents' house in Sevenoaks.
-He wishes to follow a major football team, but because of his father's strong disapproval, he is forced into secretly following his local club, Bromley FC, who at that time were losing almost every game they played.
-Nonetheless, David instantly becomes a devoted fan.
-He attends, and carefully analyses every match, and keeps a scrapbook of every press mention they get, no matter how negative.
+The film presents British teenager Dave Roberts (Brenock O'Connor)'s life in the late 1960s.
+He is living with his parents in Sevenoaks.
+He wishes to follow a major football team, but because of his father's strong disapproval, he secretly follows his local club, Bromley FC, who at that time were constantly losing.
+David becomes a devoted fan.
+He attends and carefully analyses every match, and keeps a scrapbook of every press mention they get, no matter how negative.
 His favourite player is the team's star, centre forward Alan "Stoney" Stonebridge (Ross Anderson).

 David meets and becomes close friends with three adult Bromley FC fans (TJ Herbert, Mark Dymond, Ewen MacIntosh) who encourage and support him.
 Dave also meets, and rapidly falls in love with, Ruby McQueen (Savannah Baker), the pretty and bright teenage daughter of Charlie McQueen (Jamie Foreman), the tough scary Chairman of the football club.

-Having sneaked into Charlie McQueen's office, and noticed some notes on player's files, Dave believes that McQueen has received large cash offers from both Manchester United and Leeds United to sell Stoney away from Bromley.
-It seems to Dave that McQueen is planning to accept, in order to pay off his massive gambling debts, which have rendered the club bankrupt.
+Having snuck into Charlie McQueen's office, and noticed notes on players' files, Dave believes that McQueen has received large cash offers from both Manchester United and Leeds United to sell Stoney away from Bromley.
+It seems to Dave that McQueen is planning to accept, in order to pay off his massive gambling debts, which have bankrupted the club.

-Dave happens to accidentally meet Stoney, who turns out to be very kind, and strikes up a friendship with him.
+Dave accidentally meets Stoney and strikes up a friendship with him.